BakangMonei/areyengsghela/README.md

 ## Documentation

-The documentation for the Material Dashboard is hosted at our [website](https://www.material-tailwind.com/docs/react/installation?ref=readme-ntpp).
+The documentation for the Material Dashboard is hosted at [website](https://www.material-tailwind.com/docs/react/installation?ref=readme-ntpp).

 ## Browser Support